How do I make a complaint?

-If you are not happy with the local investigation and your response from the response from the Chief Executive or Director of Clinical Services, you may request an internal appeal which is dealt with by a member of the Board of Directors (Independent Director) of the hospital, unconnected with the matter.
+If you are not happy with the local investigation and your response from the Chief Executive or Director of Clinical Services, you may request an internal appeal which is dealt with by a member of the Board of Directors (Independent Director) of the hospital, unconnected with the matter.
 If you wish to request an internal appeal, you should do so within 6 months of the date of the final written response.
 Your request should be made in writing and directed to the Chief Executive of the Hospital.
 The appeal will be investigated by member of the EMT, previously unconnected with the matter

 If you are dissatisfied with the results of the internal appeal or if the Hospital Director rejects your complaint under the internal appeal, you have recourse to external adjudication.
 The Independent Sector Complaints Adjudication Service (ISCAS) has been established for a number of years and is the recognised complaints management framework in the independent sector.
 ISCAS facilitates and provides the secretariat for the third stage of the ISCAS Code of Practice for Complaints Management.
 In this instance, you would need to write to The Secretariat for the Independent Healthcare Sector Complaints Adjudication Service at:

 Independent Healthcare Sector Complaints Adjudication Service